codeoverflow-org/nodecg-io-docs/docs/samples/discord.md

 -   Working NodeCG & nodecg-io installation
 -   a Discord Bot token

-_Note:_ If you don't have such a token yet you can follow [this](https://discordjs.guide/preparations/setting-up-a-bot-application.html) guide.
+_Note:_ If you don't have such a token yet, you can follow [this](https://discordjs.guide/preparations/setting-up-a-bot-application.html) guide.

 ### Configure the Discord sample bundle